Acwasser/odin-recipes/README.md

 # odin-recipes
 Project- to build a simple recipe website
-Skill- HTML basics and building confidence using git
+Skills- HTML basics and building confidence using git